-A big area that makes agile so successful is the high level of interaction among the different stakeholders and team members.
+A big area that makes agile project management so successful is the high level of interaction among the different stakeholders and team members.
 In agile or scrum defined roles ensure that the team doing the work is highly productive.
 Whether the role of that team member is estimating, planning, prioritizing or doing iterative development, the work is managed tightly to remove distractions for the technical delivery team and ensure stakeholder satisfaction.

 The scrum method tightly defines the resource management process with roles like “Chicken” and “Pig.”
 If you’ve ever heard anybody calling somebody else by those names, you may have wondered where that comes from.
 It refers to the level of involvement for each, as this cartoon illustrates: